NimraHaq/Practice/README.md

 We have used clone, status, add, commit, push, pull commands today.

-If I made a change in file, and didn't move the new file into the stagging area (by add command), I can undo the change in the file by using _git checkout -- fileName.ecxtension_
+If I made a change in file, and didn't move the new file into the stagging area (by add command), I can undo the change in the file by using _git checkout -- fileName.extension_